-Performance (%) by Career Clusters:

-- In the clusters with high population, Health Science (performance at 63.16%), Architecture & Construction (performance at 71.15%), Transportation, Distribution & Logistics (performance at 60.00%), were way above average, almost all meeting the 2021 target.
+- Black or African American and Hispanic or Latino which together constitute nearly 20% of the total population were each in lower 40%, a below average value. - White, the majority, are at 49.48% above average but still more than 10% below the target - Performance (%) by Career Clusters: In the clusters with high population, Health Science (performance at 63.16%), Architecture & Construction (performance at 71.15%), Transportation, Distribution & Logistics (performance at 60.00%), were way above average, almost all meeting the 2021 target.
 These groups combined constitute nearly 42% of the total population. - Low performance in groups with high population was in Law, Public Safety, Corrections & Security (35.00%), Human Services (45.45%), Business Management & Administration (43.75%), Agriculture, Food & Natural Resources.
-These groups combined constitute nearly half of the total population.
-This data leads us to examine these areas more closely to see if we can better understand the reasons for these lower performance rates. - Smaller clusters, such as Information Technology and Manufacturing were low as well.
+These groups combined constitute nearly half of the total population. - This data leads us to examine these areas more closely to see if we can better understand the reasons for these lower performance rates. - Smaller clusters, such as Information Technology and Manufacturing were low as well.

 3P1.
-Nontraditional Program Enrollment (Source: Core Indicators Report) and while the performance lags here it is a much smaller gap than we have had previously and we have made significant efforts over time to improve this performance and will continue to use data to identify where the largest gaps are and to match strategies and interventions to reducing the gap for various populations.
-We will especially want to examine the data on males in non-traditional program to see why this is so far below the target.
-We will also want to examine data for Race/Ethnicity to establish root causes for the overall percentage being so low for students of color.
-From that analysis we can proceed to target interventions to improve this performance indicator.
+Nontraditional Program Enrollment (Source: Core Indicators Report) shows a small gain and we have made improvement over time in this area.
+We have made significant efforts to improve this performance.
+We will continue to use data to identify where the largest gaps are and to match strategies and interventions to close gaps for various populations.
+We will especially want to examine the data on males in non-traditional program to see why this is lagging.
+We will also want to examine data for Race/Ethnicity to establish root causes for the overall percentage being low for students of color.
+From that analysis we can proceed to target interventions to continue to improve this performance indicator

-Due to the pandemic our reading and math performance indicators had no baseline to compare our growth.
-Based on this data we will take a closer look at our Work Based Learning programs and allocate some funding to support our current WBL and continue to support growth of WBL programs within the consortium.
 Looking more closely at the breakdown of performance indicators shows a need to increase all indicators in the special populations, especially SPED and EL students.

-1S1: 4 year Graduation

-English Learners Actual 61.54% Gap -31.11%
+English Learners Actual 52.94 % Gap -37.72%

-2S1: Reading Actual N/A Gap -49.34%
+2S1: Reading

+Special Education n Actual 30.309 /0 Gap -14.64%

 2S2: Math Actual N/A Gap -33.23%

+Economic Disadva ntaged Actual 13.77 Gap -9.
+44%

 For secondary English Learners have the greatest delta data when compared to the average for all in our reports.
-The pandemic and lack of in-person instruction has most likely been the reason for these numbers.
+We continue our work with Poverty to help understand the gaps in our Economic Disadvantaged numbers.
 From data available, postsecondary ABE students and ELL students, first generation college students, and students who are non-trad by gender all would benefit from support services that we plan to include in the application.